What We Do

 Collaborating with educators to impact student + adult learning

-Improve + expand housing options
+Improve + expand affordable housing options

 Designing new options + supporting current homeowners/renters

-Support resident priorities for community
+Support neighbor priorities for community

 Connecting neighbors through events and resources for healthy living